KhyatiSaini/Hacktoberfest/CONTRIBUTING.md

 # Contribution Guide 📝

-NOTE: YOU might observe that the below rule are not maintained in the previous contributions becuase this guide is refered by our special contributor.Hence this guide is applied to further contributions only.
+NOTE: YOU might observe that the below rule are not maintained in the previous contributions because this guide is referred by our special contributor.Hence this guide is applied to further contributions only.

 ## Adding Algorithms & Data Structures